CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 - how their boundaries are shaped,
 - how relational gradients emerge.

 These structures are treated as given.
+This is consistent with the architectural posture of the framework.
 A complete theory would require a principled account of basin formation, whether through learning, evolution, or physical constraints.

 ---